Lululemon murder

-The Lululemon murder occurred on March 11, 2011, at a Lululemon Athletica store located in the Washington, D.C. suburb of Bethesda, Maryland, when Brittany Norwood, a store worker, murdered her coworker Jayna Troxel Murray.
+The Lululemon murder occurred on March 11, 2011, at a Lululemon store located in the Washington, D.C. suburb of Bethesda, Maryland, when Brittany Norwood, a store employee, murdered her coworker Jayna Troxel Murray.
 The case received widespread media coverage and was commonly referred to as the "Lululemon murder."
-In January 2012, Norwood was sentenced to life imprisonment without possibility of parole.
+In January 2012, Norwood was sentenced to life imprisonment without the possibility of parole.

 Murder

-On March 12, 2011, a manager arrived in the morning to find the door unlocked, merchandise strewn across the floor, and mannequins in disarray.
+On March 12, 2011, a manager in the store where Murray worked arrived in the morning to find the door unlocked, merchandise strewn across the floor, and mannequins in disarray.
 She could hear someone moaning near the back of the store.
 Frightened, she asked a man outside to help her search the store.
-He found Jayna Murray lying in a back hallway, face down in a pool of blood, with a ligature around her neck.
+He found Jayna Murray lying dead in a back hallway, face down in a pool of blood, with a ligature around her neck.
 Brittany Norwood was found in the bathroom, apparently semi-conscious, with zipties binding her wrists and ankles and blood on her face.
 Bloody footprints were tracked through the store.
+The manager then called 9-1-1.

 Norwood told police that after she and Murray had closed the store the previous evening, she realized that she had forgotten her wallet and called Murray to let her back into the store.
-Alarm records showed that the door was unlocked at 10:05pm.
+Alarm records showed that the door was unlocked at 10:05 pm.
 Then, according to Norwood, two men wearing dark clothing and ski masks entered the store, attacked them, and sexually assaulted them.
 While police initially treated Norwood as a victim, it soon became clear that the evidence did not support her account.
 Murray had been savagely attacked, sustaining at least 331 wounds from at least five different weapons, including a knife and a hammer, which may have come from a toolbox in the store.
 Norwood's injuries were relatively minor, and appeared to be consistent with self-inflicted wounds.
 A forensic expert at the trial testified that the blood on her face, from a cut on her forehead, had dripped straight down, suggesting that she had been upright most of the night, not lying on the bathroom floor where she was found.
 The bloody footprints in the store came from two pairs of shoes—a pair of men's size 14 Reebok sneakers, which were found inside the store, and Norwood's own shoes.
-Additionally, the tracks ended before either exit from the store.
-Nor did investigators find evidence that either woman had been sexually assaulted, though Norwood had cut a hole in Murray's pants to make it appear that she had been.
+It was discovered that the tracks ended before either exit from the store.
+Additionally, investigators did not find evidence that either woman had been sexually assaulted, although Norwood had cut a hole in Murray's pants to make it appear that she had been.